Covid-19 is accelerating the adoption of technology in logistics

 Thus, in times of crisis, commercial activity has been able to continue largely thanks to the ubiquity of broadband networks, mobile networks that support 4G, basic communication services accessible through the Internet, cloud services at an economic cost. and low-cost computing and communication devices.

-This also meant that manufacturing companies, which powered extended supply chains, were inherently fragile to any prolonged period of supply or demand disruption.
-However, since then the situation has progressed to become a flow of digital information, which can be controlled from almost anywhere.
-“Covid-19 has accelerated the impact of several trends that were to transform the way we live and work, compressing years into months.
-And this transformation shows no signs of stopping," the document added.
+This also meant that manufacturing companies, which fed extended supply chains, were inherently fragile to any prolonged period of supply or demand disruption.
+However, since then the situation has advanced to become a digital flow of information, which can be controlled from almost anywhere. «Covid-19 has accelerated the impact of several trends that were going to transform our way of living and working, compressing years into months.
+And this transformation shows no signs of stopping,” the document adds.

 Agility and information exchange